knoma/cass-dropwizard/README.md

 # REST Webservice using Dropwizard and Cassandra
-Simple REST Webservice using Dropwizard 2.0 and Cassandra Driver
+Simple REST Webservice using Dropwizard 2.0 and Cassandra Driver 3.x.

+For some sample service using Cassandra 4.2 driver please [checkout the Cassandra4 branch](https://github.com/knoma/cass-dropwizard/tree/Cassandra4)

 ###Requirements
  - Cassandra